 #2 Refund ticket

 You can also refund the ticket and your event goer can redo their purchase with the correct tickets.
-This is very easy with Ticketleap payments.
+We strongly recommend doing this is the new tickets are a different price from the old ones or if you are using reserved seating.

 It takes a few business days for funds to post to the event goer’s credit card after issuing a refund and we found it is best to let event goers know this before you issue the refund.